 EWH is committed to inspiring future generations of biomedical engineers to take on the challenges of healthcare technology in the developing world.

-While much of our work is with university students, we have also developed a STEM (science, technology, engineering and math) teaching program for students, with a variety of curricula designed for different settings, ages, and program lengths.
-Our teaching program, funded by Biogen Idec Foundation, is designed to foster elementary, middle and high school students’ enthusiasm for STEM fields and raise awareness of global healthcare infrastructure needs.
+While much of our work is with university students, we have also developed a STEM (science, technology, engineering and math) teaching program with curricula designed for different settings, ages, and program lengths.
+Our teaching programs, funded by Biogen Idec Foundation, are designed to foster students’ enthusiasm for STEM fields and raise awareness of global healthcare needs.